siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 > interpretation is particularly vulnerable to psychosexual confusion. ([CE T-2.I.3](https://acimce.app/:T-2.I.3))

 It is evident that wanting to possess another person has everything to do with their body.
-That's the only thing that seems meaningful to posess in this world.
+That's the only thing that seems meaningful to possess in this world.
 There are plenty of unethical and also illegal ways that humans try to possess the bodies of others, for example through slavery.
 There are also others that are acceptable to our society and actively sought after, for example through sex.
-As with other forms of trying to possess bodies, there are things related to sex that are deemed unacceptable, while others are seens as desirable and looked for.
+As with other forms of trying to possess bodies, there are things related to sex that are deemed unacceptable, while others are seen as desirable and looked for.

 Here we can see that the classic roles of man and woman as a sexual couple are